FalseG0d/AngularNotes/README.md

   <h3 align="center">Made By FalseG0d</h3>

   <p align="center">
-    A suite of C Programs implementing some of the basic Hacking Malwares(Backdoors, Keylogers etc). <br>Note.
+    A suite of C Programs implementing some of the AngularNotes Malwares(Backdoors, Keylogers etc). <br>Note.
 The reporsitory may require you to download some other requirenments.
     <br />
     <a href="https://github.com/FalseG0d?tab=repositories"><strong>Explore Other Projects »</strong></a>
     <br />
     <br />
     ·
-    <a href="https://github.com/FalseG0d/CMalware/issues">Report Bug</a>
+    <a href="https://github.com/FalseG0d/AngularNotes/issues">Report Bug</a>
     ·
-    <a href="https://github.com/FalseG0d/CMalware/issues">Request Feature</a>
+    <a href="https://github.com/FalseG0d/AngularNotes/issues">Request Feature</a>
   </p>
 </p>